SROY9697/Blog_Post/README.md

 # Fullstack Application (Node.js/Express.js + React.js)

-This project is a fullstack application built using Node.js and Express.js for the backend, and React.js for the frontend.
+I have craeted a project which is a fullstack application built using Node.js and Express.js for the backend, and React.js for the frontend.
 Clerk is used for user authentication.

 ## Table of Contents